 - Shake all ingredients with ice, and serve.

-I use a citrus press to squeeze the limes and it is amazing how fast the process goes (and just how much juice you get out of each one)!
+I use a citrus press to squeeze the fresh limes and it is amazing how fast the process goes (and just how much juice you get out of each one)!
 I basically slice each lime in half, throw it in the press, squeeze, and then move on to the next half.
 It is a really quick process.

-Two of the key differentiators in this drink compared to other recipes is the tequila (the Casamigos Bianco is crazy smooth) and this agave nectar.
+Two of the key differentiators in this delicious drink compared to other recipes is the tequila (the Casamigos Bianco is crazy smooth) and this agave nectar.
 I kept trying the syrup versions that I could from local grocery stores, but it was too thick and the taste was just off.
 When I saw a local restaurant using the nectar, I knew it was a total game changer.
 It works so much better than syrup!

 Personal preference, but we love to rub a lime wedge around the rim of the glass, and then dip in our favorite pink Himalayan salt (it looks pretty, too)!
-We also like our drinks really cold, so we also add an ice ball (made with our favorite ice ball maker) to help prevent it from getting too watered down.
+We also like our drinks really cold, so we add an ice ball (made with our favorite ice ball maker) to help prevent it from getting too watered down.

 This drink is so refreshing and light and has far fewer calories than your traditional restaurant margarita.
 If you want to kick it up a notch, simply add more jalapeños.
 Enjoy!